Amaan9136/chatbot-with-js/README.md

 - Open the `index.html` file in your web browser.

 ## File Structure
 - `index.html`: Initial page for the chat bot.
 - `script.js`: JavaScript file containing the bot logic.

 ## Usage
 - Open `index.html` in a web browser to access the chat bot interface.
 - Start typing messages to interact with the bot.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-## License

 This project does not have a designated license.
 It means that others can view and use the code but cannot modify or distribute it without explicit permission.

 ## Acknowledgements